satshree/vision/README.md

 # Vision 2.0
-Scan Your Network for Online Hosts with VISION.
-Vision will scan your network and list out all the online devices.
+Scan Your Network for Online Hosts with VISION. <br> Vision will scan your network and list out all the online devices.
 The front end GUI of Vision is built with 'Electron'.
 The main backend process is built completely in Python.
 <hr>
 <i>This is the 2nd version of VISION.</i>  <br>